 * With capacity very limited for social distancing, this captivating display is only open to Members and Bronx Community Partners.
 Annual memberships start at $90 for individuals, $145 for families (tax-deductible)…

 Stroll through a series of immersive, multi-sensory floral filled installations.
-Pose for photo-ops in a Gingerbread Village, stop by smell a Candy Cane Rose Garden or snap an ‘elfie with Santa in his Jolly ‘olly, throne chair.
+Pose for photo-ops in a Gingerbread Village, stop by smell a Candy Cane Rose Garden, frolic through pink trees are more.
+Hot cocoa and other treats available.

 Also explore 47-acres of the longest continuously farmed site in New York State with a pumpkin patch, historic…

-The public art & high design at this innovative hub gets holiday makeover, with cute photo-ops throughout (in addition to tons of great international food options & with lots of heated outdoor seating.
+The public art & high design at this innovative hub has cool art and photo-ops throughout in addition to tons of great international food options & with lots of heated outdoor seating.
 Housr vary by vendor, check the opening/closing schedules.

 Take a spin on our outdoor ice skating rink, featuring more than 9,000 square feet of ice that can accommodate up to 150 recreational skaters.

 A limited number of visitors will be admitted to the ice rink every 30-minutes.
 All visits must be reserved in advance by purchasing timed tickets online.

 Skate to funky…

 Skate on a large outdoor, uncovered rink framed by trees and rugged mountains.
 Lots of hiking nearby and spectacular views.

 Also visit the Trailside Museums and Zoo (open 10L39 am – 4 pm).
 Small stone museums and fenced areas along a self-guided trail house bears, coyotes, turtles,…